TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/algol68/index.md

 # Indicate if prime #
 printf(($gl$, (is prime(n) | "Prime" | "Composite")))

 ```

 {% endraw %}

-[Prime Number](https://sampleprograms.io/projects/prime-number) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Prime Number in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 30 2023 18:44:29.
-The solution was first committed on Jan 20 2023 11:12:25.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution